ALexeyP0708/php_proxy_object/README.md

 The description of the api for a specific version can be found in the commit version.

 ### 2

 If for some reason you have bugs or other problems, then it is recommended to implement your own handlers classes that fix this problem.
 See - [Creating handler classes](#creating-handler-classes)

+### 3

+The proxy object is a wrapper object that implements magic methods.
+By default it is not possible to access protected / private members of an observable object / class.
+The default proxy only works with the public members of the observable / class.
+If you need the ability to work with protected / private members of an object / class, use Reflector classes in action handlers.

+### 4

+Not the fact that the use of proxy objects will be fast.
+But in any case, this is the optimal solution for creating complex combinations and in a simple way.

 ### Versions
 template: x.y.z
 - x - version with major changes.
 Has no backward compatibility
-- y - Versions with modifications that do not break backward compatibility
+- y - Versions with modifications t hat do not break backward compatibility
 - z - Versions for adding new features, changing APIs, refactoring and fixing bugs.
 Should not break backward compatibility with version "Y".